ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 especially considering geographic latency.

 One way to ensure consistency between clusters is if [documents created in each cluster are owned and operated only by that cluster](../../../server/ongoing-tasks/external-replication#maintaining-consistency-boundaries-between-clusters).
-This means that different clusters should not share compare-exchange items.
+This means that different clusters should not share compare-exchange items because they don't manage the same documents.
+For example, "NYC-Orders123-B" is a different document than "LDN-Orders123-B".
+To prevent conflicts and model an efficient system, each document should only be written on by the cluster that made it.
+You can replicate or ETL to another cluster for record-keeping or data analysis.
+The rule of thumb for documents created by another cluster - you can look, but don't touch.

 {PANEL/}